LM233/VoronoiRender/README.md

 # VoronoiRender
-### Put your favorite pirctures on this app and watch it to render a stylized dot artwork!
+### Put your favorite pirctures in the app and watch it to render a stylized dot artwork!
 + Based React + D3 🧪
 + Algorithm from Weighted Voronoi Stippling by Adrian Secord 🔍